 A warrant is an official document, signed by a judge that gives the court permission to search your home, arrest you, or take some other action as deemed fit.
 If you disobey court laws, the court reserves the right to issue a warrant under your name.
 For example, if you do not show up at your hearing, the court will issue a bench warrant.
 Soon enough you will have a law enforcement officer at your door to take you back to jail.

 Bail Recovery Agent

 Another outcome of not attending your hearing is the confiscation of your bail amount.
-If the bail was posted through a bail bond agent, they are now required to arrest you and return you to jail so that they are not forced to pay the entire amount of the bail they posted on your behalf.
+If the bail was posted through a Alhambra bail bonds agent, they are now required to arrest you and return you to jail so that they are not forced to pay the entire amount of the bail they posted on your behalf.
 At this point, any collateral that you may have pledged for your bail bond is also forfeited so that the bail amount can be paid to the court.